 (a) The Board shall establish minimum application and appointment criteria for the Metropolitan Police Department that include the following:

-(1) That an applicant be a citizen of the United States at the time of application;
+(1) That an applicant be a citizen or national of, or person lawfully admitted for permanent residence in, the United States at the time of application;

 (2) Age limits;

 (3) Height and weight guidelines;

 (4) Physical fitness and health standards;

 (6) The completion of a criminal background investigation;

 (7) The consideration to be placed on an applicant’s participation in court-ordered community supervision or probation for any criminal offense at any time from application through appointment;

 (8) The consideration to be placed on an applicant’s criminal history, including juvenile records;